fission/blog.fission.io/content/posts/women-in-open-source-highlight.md

 _**Name one thing you love about the Open Source community! :)**_

 I love how innovative and supportive the Open Source community is!
-Also, I think the Open Source community is definitely where the spirit of innovation shines the most!
+I think the Open Source community is definitely where the spirit of innovation shines the most!

 ---